-Valhi paid regular quarterly dividends of \$.06 per share during each of 2003 and 2004.
-In February 2005, Valhi's board of directors increased Valhi's regular quarterly dividend to \$.10 per share, with the first such dividend to be paid on March 31, 2005 to Valhi shareholders of record as of March 14, 2005.
+Valhi paid regular quarterly dividends of \$.06 per share during 2004, and regular quarterly dividends of \$.10 per share during 2005.
+In March 2006, Valhi's board of directors declared a first quarter 2006 dividend of \$.10 per share, to be paid on March 31, 2006 to Valhi shareholders of record as of March 16, 2006.
 However, declaration and payment of future dividends, and the amount thereof, is discretionary and is dependent upon the Company's results of operations, financial condition, cash requirements for its businesses, contractual requirements and restrictions and other factors deemed relevant by the Board of Directors.
 The amount and timing of past dividends is not necessarily indicative of the amount or timing of any future dividends which might be paid.
-In this regard, Valhi's revolving bank credit facility currently limits the amount of Valhi's quarterly dividends to \$.06 per share, plus an additional aggregate amount of \$125 million at December 31, 2004.
+In this regard, Valhi's revolving bank credit facility currently limits the amount of Valhi's quarterly dividends to \$.10 per share, plus an additional aggregate amount of \$67.9 million at December 31, 2005.